yuxuanliuliuliu/learn-tdd/README.md

 service responds with an error code of 500.
 The unit test should be placed in `tests/authorService.test.ts`.

 Generate the coverage report for the tests you wrote.
-What does the coverage report tell you about your implementation and tests?
+How can you improve your tests using the coverage report?
+Briefly explain your process in the space below.